Choux pastry

 Choux pastry, or pâte à choux ([pat a ʃu]), is a delicate pastry dough used in many pastries.
-Basic ingredients usually only include butter, water, flour and eggs (auxiliary ingredients and flavorings are also added).
+The essential ingredients are butter, water, flour and eggs.

 Instead of a raising agent, choux pastry employs its high moisture content to create steam, as the water in the dough evaporates when baked, puffing the pastry.
-The pastry is used in many European cuisines, including French cuisine and Spanish cuisine, and is the basis of many notable desserts, including profiteroles, éclairs and churros.
+The pastry is used in many European cuisines, including French and Spanish, and can be used to make many pastries such as eclairs, Paris-Brest, cream puffs, profiteroles, crullers, beignets, churros and funnel cakes.